 What Developer Do I Need to Lighten my hair?

 It depends on your hair.
-If you want to lighten naturally blonde hair, you will need 20 volume developer.
+If you want to lighten naturally blonde hair, you will need 20 volume developer(link to amazon).

 If you want to bleach light to medium brown hair, 30 volume developer is recommended.
 Black and dark brown hair require 40 volume cream developer.